Installation

 Upgrading

-$ git pull $ docker compose up --build -d
+$ docker compose pull $ docker compose up -d

 Database migrations run automatically on startup.
-Your data directory is preserved in the volume mount and is not affected by the rebuild.
+Your data directory is preserved in the volume mount and is not affected by the upgrade.

 Running in detached mode